-The transferor trust measures may apply if, at any time, you directly or indirectly caused the transfer of property - including money - or services to a non-resident trust.
-A non-resident trust is a trust where the trustee was not an Australian resident, and the trust was not managed and controlled from Australia, for all of the income year.
+The transferor trust measures may apply if, at any time, you directly or indirectly transferred or caused the transfer of property - including money - or services to a non-resident trust.
+A trust is a non-resident trust if no trustee of the trust estate was an Australian resident, and the trust estate's central management and control was not in Australia, at any time during the income year.
 Read chapter 2 in the Foreign income return form guide for more information.